Sunday, 16 March 2025

 śúcir yatī́ giríbhya ā́ samudrā́t

-Jamison and Brereton (2014) translate.
-"Alone of the rivers, Sarasvatī shows clear, as she goes gleaming from the mountains all the way to the sea."
-It is strange that they translate acetat as present ("shows clear"), because it is an imperfect, the only case in Rigveda of imperfect of this stem of the verb cit 'to perceive' or 'to become perceptible'.
+Jamison and Brereton (2014) translate: "Alone of the rivers, Sarasvatī shows clear, as she goes gleaming from the mountains all the way to the sea."
+Although the Padapāṭha gives the imperfect acetat from the form with sandhi ékācetat, they interpret it as an injunctive cetat, translated as present ("shows clear"), although the injunctive can have also a past meaning.
+The dictionary of Rigveda by Grassmann accepts the imperfect form (see here), the only case in Rigveda of imperfect from this stem of the verb cit 'to perceive' or 'to become perceptible'.
 Here they have chosen the second meaning, like Geldner, who translated "Einzig unter den Strömen hat sich Sarasvatī hervorgetan" ("Alone among the streams has Sarasvatī distinguished herself").

-However, it is also possible that the meaning is the first one, "to perceive, be attentive, think of", speaking of a personified divine river:
+Another interpretation, that, we will see, is followed by Sāyaṇa, would be with the first meaning, "to perceive, be attentive, think of", speaking of a personified divine river:

-Why do we have this imperfect tense here?
-In RV 7.96.3 there is instead the present cetati, again with the sacred river as subject.
+But why do we have this imperfect tense here?
+In RV 7.96.3 there is instead the present cetati, again with the sacred river as subject (bhadrám íd bhadrā́ kr̥ṇavat sárasvatī ákavārī cetati vājínīvatī).
+Geldner and Jamison and Brereton translate in the same way there:

-Now, let's see what follows in the same stanza:
+Now, let's see what follows in the same stanza (7.95.2cd):

 rāyáś cétantī bhúvanasya bhū́rer